I Love To Travel: Here’s Why!

 “This is what people do here,” they said and they loved to treat us!

-As you entered the restaurant, you walked down the aisles past scrap metal heaps, stacked doors, and
+A restaurant was chosen; there was a yard that looked like the demolition of old mansions.
+As you entered the restaurant, you walked down the aisles past scrap metal heaps, stacked doors, and wrought-iron fences.

 We tripped over corbels and heavy wood paneling.
 I smelled dust…